 Surety bonds are useful for individuals who do not have the capital to post bond.

-During arraignment, the judge may stipulate conditions into their bail.
+During arraignment, the judge may stipulate conditions to their bail.
 Examples include:

 As you can see, bail comes in all shapes and sizes.
 The judge will consider many factors when determining your bail in Marquette.
 An experienced criminal defense lawyer can help guide you through all the hoops.